Centro Teams with CannaVu to Bring Geo-Targeting to Cannabis and Normalize the Sector

 Centro’s technology solution, Basis, is an automated, intelligent digital media platform.
 The company says Basis is the only solution of its kind to consolidate digital operations across programmatic and direct campaigns.
 It’s also the only programmatic platform with access to CannaVu, creating new opportunities to introduce customers to brands in the cannabis industry and automate how they are reached through trusted, mainstream partners.

-Currently, CannaVu operates the country’s largest ad exchange for curated, compliant advertising opportunities for cannabis and CBD marketers.
+Currently, CannaVu operates the country’s largest ad exchange for curated, compliant advertising opportunities for cannabis and CBD marketers like the ones at www.natureandbloom.com.
 The company is also known for having created the largest cannabis “intender” audience segment, which identifies user device IDs for people who have visited any of 4,000+ medicinal and recreational licensed dispensaries in the U.S. once, twice, or six or more times.

 “As Centro was growing our work with cannabis and CBD businesses, campaigns and media activation [had] to be run in a customized fashion, working directly one-to-one with publishers because of the wide range of local and state regulations and individual publisher policies with this segment,” said Centro president Tyler Kelly.
 “It is challenging to scale and automate digital advertising, and there are very few supply sources that enabled that.”